You are viewing the PATIENT website

 What is an X-ray?

-Imaging@OlympicPark is proud to be using the latest Philips Digital Diagnostic VM X-Ray unit for all general imaging.
+Imaging@OlympicPark uses the latest digital X-Ray unit for all general imaging.
 Digital X-rays are a very quick, painless and safe procedure that allows for an initial diagnosis before treatment or more complex examinations are performed utilising a much lower radiation dose to the patient than conventional units.

 X-ray images are particularly useful for visualising bones and can help diagnose fractures, infections, tumors, and other conditions affecting the skeletal system.
 Additionally, X-rays can be used to examine the lungs and detect conditions such as pneumonia or lung cancer.
 In dental care, X-rays are commonly used to visualise teeth and jaw structures.